tundish/blathnaid/blathnaid/tale/chapters.rst

 The Friend
 ----------

-One of them, a man named Fell, took an interest in the trivet.
+One of the Blacksmiths, a man named Fell, took an interest in the Trivet.
 He fancied he knew who might have made it.
-So he asked Jack if he might take a closer look.
+So he asked Jack if he could take a closer look.
 But Jack was reluctant; all the time in the City he feared being robbed or tricked somehow.

 Courage
 -------

-So Fell said, "My guess is there is a motto around the edge of that gadget you have.
+So Fell said, "My guess is there is a motto around the edge of that article you have.
 Do you know what it is?"
-Jack did not, but he held up the trivet in both hands for the Smith to see.
+Jack did not, but he held up the Trivet in both hands for the Smith to see.
 "Ah", says the Smith, "I recognize that one word.
+It is **Courage**".
-It is 'Courage'".
-He would have liked to study the rest of the lettering, but Jack dared not risk any loss, and he hid the trivet again in his bundle.
+He would have liked to study the rest of the lettering, but Jack dared not risk any loss, and he hid the Trivet again in his bundle.

 In the old days
 ---------------